kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-14-quick-guide-to-http-caching.md

 It should be noted that the date cannot be more than a year and if the date format is wrong, content will be considered stale.
 Also, the clock on cache has to be in sync with the clock on server, otherwise the desired results might not be achieved.

-Although, `Expires` header is still valid and is supported widely by the caches, `Cache-Control` should be given preference over it.
+Although, `Expires` header is still valid and is supported widely by the caches, preference should be given to HTTP/1.1 successor of it i.e. `Cache-Control`.

 ### Pragma

 Another one from the old, pre HTTP/1.1 days, is `Pragma`.
 Everything that it could do is now possible using the cache-control header given below.
-However, one thing that I would like to point out about `pragma` is that it is a request header and HTTP specification does not discuss it in the response headers.
-It should be known that although it seems like `pragma: no-cache` is going to make the content not to be cached, it is not necessarily true and most of the caches might not honor this.
+However, one thing I would like to point out about it is, you might see `Pragma: no-cache` being used here and there in hopes of stopping the response from being cached.
+It might not necessarily work; as HTTP specification discusses it in the request headers and there is no mention of it in the response headers.
 Rather `Cache-Control` header should be used to control the caching.

 ### Cache-Control